-Redevelopment means re-using and improving real estate in your neighborhood by adding or rehabilitating buildings, making more marketable properties.
+Redevelopment means re-using and improving real estate in your

 It might mean a new mixed-use project that will reduce traffic congestion and give the neighborhood a boost.
 Or maybe it's downtown renovation with new infill buildings that renews prosperity for the entire community.